acidlabs/siesta.js/README.md

 ## Todo

-* Rethink name? (rip: rest in peace, api-cooker, nappy, httparty for js)
 * Basic http authentication and other headers
 * Make it work with direct requests for backend usage
-# better testing
+# better testing and more examples
+# better cakefile
 # documentation with docco

 ## Contributing